Southwest's strong 2022 rebound soured by holiday debacle

 “I don’t know how many times I have, and can, apologize to our customers, but it’s not enough because we messed up,” CEO Robert Jordan said in an interview Thursday.
 “But the storm was historic in the number of places it hit, the length of time it stayed, the temperatures.”

+Bryce Burger said three of his family’s six bags were finally returned Friday, and they got refunds, $1,500 in vouchers for future flights, and 25,000 frequent-flyer points apiece.
+He is still waiting to hear if Southwest will cover the $7,500 cost of a cruise that they missed.

+Burger, who owns a dental-implant company in Denver, said he will still fly on Southwest because he has a pass that lets a companion fly free, “but they will not be my first choice, no.”

-Jordan said the company spends about $1 billion a year on technology and is reviewing how systems performed before making decisions on IT spending priorities.
+Jordan said Southwest spends about $1 billion a year on technology and is reviewing how systems performed before making decisions on IT spending priorities.

 Company officials have disputed union leaders’ claims that the company hasn’t invested enough to update technology, although they concede that the crew-scheduling systems did not get as much attention as other IT spending including aircraft-maintenance operations.